Of all the various hats that I've worn in this life, the one I identify myself

 After a year in hort. school we moved to the Seattle area and rented a house that had garden space and I was off and running.
 I finally had some dirt to dig in to call my own!
 I made raised beds in the previously tilled garden area and double-dug two beds in a sunnier area of the yard.
 And I planted it all full of veggies and flowers.
 Even with everything planted in late June, we had tons of food from the garden that summer.
 And I began to learn about the ins and out of organic gardening first hand.
 I learned about cabbage root maggot that first winter when my purple sprouting broccoli fell over in the wind and I discovered they didn't have any roots!
 Floating row covers became the rule for the entire brassicas family after that.

-In 1985 we moved to Winterhaven and I've been gardening there ever since.
-It's less work than it used to be thank goodness but I still probably put in 250 hours a year pruning, weeding, fertilizing, planting, harvesting and spreading compost.
+In 1987 we moved to Winterhaven and I gardened there until we moved in May of 2014.
+It was less work over time thank goodness but I still probably put in 250 hours a year pruning, weeding, fertilizing, planting, harvesting and spreading compost.
+It's been a nice break to not be ruled by the needs of the garden since we moved.

-I have a greenhouse where I grow early broccoli and then tomatoes and peppers.
-In the winter it provides a safe haven for my fuchsias, geraniums and African daisies.
-I start most of my annual flowers and vegetables from seed under lights in the basement so gardening season never really ends completely.
+I had a greenhouse where I grew early broccoli and then tomatoes and peppers.
+In the winter it provided a safe haven for my fuchsias, geraniums and African daisies.
+I started most of my annual flowers and vegetables from seed under lights in the basement so gardening season never really ended completely.
+That made traveling a bit of a challenge.

-For more details about the garden itself and the things I tend there visit thegardenatwinterhaven.com
+For more details about the garden itself and the things I tended there visit my garden pages.